Mostly Resilient

 More

-The career of a Human Resources Manager is labeled as "Evolving" because AI is increasingly being used to handle repetitive tasks like sorting resumes and analyzing workforce data.
-However, human skills such as empathy, communication, and judgment remain crucial for tasks like resolving conflicts and maintaining company culture.
+The career of a Human Resources Manager is labeled as "Mostly Resilient" because, while AI is taking over repetitive tasks like sorting resumes and analyzing workforce data, the most important parts of the job still require human skills.
+Tasks involving empathy, judgment, and communication, such as resolving conflicts and maintaining company culture, need a human touch.

 Read full analysis